RalucaTurcanu/Manual_testing_portofolio/README.md

 ### 1.6 Test Execution
 Test cases are executed on the created test Cycle summary Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [Dependents_created_bugs.pdf](https://github.com/RalucaTurcanu/Manual_testing_portofolio/blob/2508801f3049bc218c7102bc13b8bee419ecf100/Proiect%20Final/Jira%20reports/Jira_bugs.pdf)
+The complete bug reports can be found here: [Dependents_created_bugs.pdf](https://github.com/RalucaTurcanu/Manual_testing_portofolio/blob/2508801f3049bc218c7102bc13b8bee419ecf100/Proiect%20Final/Jira%20reports/Jira_bugs.pdf).

-Full regression testing is needed after the bugs are fixed
+Full regression testing is needed after the bugs are fixed.

 ### 1.7 Test Completion
 - The Exit criteria were met and satisfied as mentioned in the Test planning section.